-The 15th Amendment, granting African-American men the right to vote, was adopted into the U.S. Constitution in 1870.
-Despite the amendment, by the late 1870s discriminatory practices were used to prevent African Americans from exercising their right to vote, especially in the South.
-It wasn’t until the Voting Rights Act of 1965 that legal barriers were outlawed at the state and local levels if they denied blacks their right to vote under the 15th Amendment.
+The 15th Amendment granting African-American men the right to vote was adopted into the U.S. Constitution in 1870.
+Despite the amendment, by the late 1870s discriminatory practices were used to prevent blacks from exercising their right to vote, especially in the South.
+It wasn’t until the Voting Rights Act of 1965 that legal barriers were outlawed at the state and local levels if they denied African-Americans their right to vote under the 15th Amendment.

 What Is the 15th Amendment?